 - A native oyster reef provides connectivity between harbour habitats as well as supporting local economies.

-How will the new habitat be created?
+How was the new habitat created?

 What will it look like?

 The Solent Seascape Project has already built a native oyster reef on the River Hamble, started in 2023.
-Last year the Royal Navy got involved monitoring the reef with UUVs; the imagery showed that even in the first two years, the project had been a great success making a huge difference to life on the seabed in the restoration zone.
+In 2025 the Royal Navy got involved monitoring the reef with UUVs; the imagery showed that even in the first two years, the project had been a great success making a huge difference to life on the seabed in the restoration zone.
 Watch the project film and see the images from the seabed.

 What about harbour users?